MicrosoftDocs/xamarin-docs/docs/ios/internals/xib-code-generation.md

 1. If you type  `partial` in the class body of the non-designer class part, Visual Studio for Mac will offer to autocomplete the signatures of all non-implemented partial methods.
-1. The partial method signatures have an attribute applied that exposes them to the Objective-C world, so they can get handled as to the corresponding action.
+2. The partial method signatures have an attribute applied that exposes them to the Objective-C world, so they can get handled as the corresponding action.

 If you wish, you may ignore the partial method, and implement the action by applying the attribute to a different method, or let it fall through to a base class.

-If actions defined to have a sender type of `id` (equivalent to `NSObject`), then the designer code generator currently determines the strongest possible type based on objects connected to that action.
+If actions are defined to have a sender type of `id` (equivalent to `NSObject`), then the designer code generator currently determines the strongest possible type based on objects connected to that action.
 However, this may not be supported in future versions, so it is recommended that you